 Many different buses depart from Krabi to Bangkok.
 Most of the departure times occur in the late afternoon or evening hours.
 The cabins are updated and provide many amenities for the long journey, like air conditioning, reclining seats, and bathrooms on board.
 Oftentimes, even meals are provided on board, so no need to worry about packing five-course meals in your luggage.

-There is 1 operator that run from Krabi to Bangkok, with 1 departure per day.
+There is 1 operator that run from Krabi to Bangkok.
 If you decide to take a minivan, you can take the Standard option.

 After a relaxing time spent in the beautiful Krabi, it’s time to continue your Thai adventure, and explore the world-famous vibrant Bangkok.

 When traveling the 783 kilometer (487 mile) distance between Krabi and Bangkok, you have two options.
 The fastest transportation option is hopping on a plane.
 In less than two hours, you’ll arrive in the capital.
 Of course, flying from Krabi to Bangkok is a bit more expensive compared to other means of transport.
 Your other option is to travel on a sleeper bus.
 This is a great choice for those who want to save money on both accommodation and transportation.
 All buses leave from Krabi in the evening and take between 13 and 16 hours to arrive, so you’ll have plenty of time to catch up on your sleep.